 The Glaister Award:

-The festival will present one film-maker with the 'Glaister Award'.
+Voted by the audience, the festival will present a film-maker with the 'Glaister Award'.
 Named after the founder of Braziers, Norman Glaister, the award recognises a film which makes a positive contribution to social development and action in the world today.